sophiaachungg/phonocode/README.md

 For this pilot:

+- Question 1: To what extent are state-of-the-art ASR tools effective "off-the-shelf" for this task?
+- Question 2: Which ASR tool (Wav2Vec 2.0 or WavLM) works best fine-tuned for this task?
 - **14 participants × 22 audio files each** (`.wav`)
 - Each file *should* be a single spoken response (the reversed nonword).
 - We have manually coded ground truth for each response (correct vs incorrect).